-We ask students to use cell phones/office phones responsibly and to not interrupt their instruction when using a phone.
+We ask Sr HS students not to use cell phones during class time, unless allowed by the teacher.
 Use of cell phones in a classroom is solely up to the discretion of the teacher in Sr HS.
-Students at the Jr HS level should keep their phones off and away during their classes.
+Cell phone use is allowed during grades 9-12 lunch.
+Students at the Jr HS level should keep their phones off and away during the school day.
 Students who use their phones during school hours that lead to a disruption are subject to disciplinary actions including confiscation of the phone to Out of School Suspension.

-Consequence Progression: 1st offense: Collect phone, return to student at the end of the day; 2nd offense: collect phone, return to parent; 3nd offense: Collect phone, return to parent, ISS; 4th offense: multiple ISS days.
+Consequence Progression: 1st offense: Collect phone, return to student at the end of the day; 2nd offense: collect phone, return to parent; 3rd offense: Collect phone, return to parent, ISS; 4th offense: multiple ISS days.
 Note: If a student fails to turn the phone over to a staff member the student will be subject to ISS or OSS.